spandit-lanl/Yoke/README.md

 > **WARNING!!**
 >
-> Now, at least for some environments `flit`, the install manager for
+> For some environments `flit`, the install manager for YOKE will not
-> YOKE will not default to installing in the conda environment.
-To
+> default to installing in the conda environment.
+To remedy this first
-> remedy this first checkout your `USER_BASE` and `USER_SITE` variables
+> checkout your `USER_BASE` and `USER_SITE` variables using
-> using
 >
 > ```
 > >> python -m site